codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Microclimate.md

 * `https://github.com/microclimate-dev2ops/rogue-cloud-client`
 3) Click ``Next``, then click the ``Import`` button.
 4) Once the code is imported, click the ``Edit Code`` button.
 You are now redirected to the code editor.
 5) Before the code starts building, the container needs to initialize and download the Java and Maven dependencies for the underlying build system.
-This can take up to 7-10 minutes depending on CPU and network connection (this initialization is only required the first time you using Microclimate).
+This can take up to 7 to 10 minutes depending on CPU and network connection (this initialization is only required the first time you using Microclimate).
 You can use ``docker logs -f microclimate-file-watcher`` to watch its progress.
 6) Once the build has initialized and downloaded the required dependencies, the build icon displays a green circle notification, like so: ![Rogue Cloud project is built](resources/gameclient-microclimate-ready.png "Rogue Cloud project is built")

-Once the build completes, you can now return to the Eclipse window.
+Once the build completes, you can return to the Eclipse window.

 ### E) Create a dev connection to Microclimate from Eclipse

 You should now have both Eclipse and Microclimate installed.
 Next we need to configure the Eclipse Microclimate Developer Tools to connect to the Microclimate service.

 Ensure that Microclimate is up and running before proceeding with these steps.

 1) In Eclipse, select `File` (menu item) > `New` > `Other`.
 This will bring up the `New` wizard dialog.
 2) Under the `Microclimate` category, select `New Microclimate Connection`, then click `Next`.
 3) Click `Test connection` to confirm that Eclipse can connect to your local Microclimate instance, then `Finish`.
 4) The `Microclimate Explorer` view should appear at the bottom of the screen, and should show the `roguecloudclient` application running inside Microclimate.
 5) Right-click on `roguecloudclient` and select `Import project`.